-Pursuant to the terms of the Merger Agreement, at the Effective Time of the Merger, (i) the Certificate of Incorporation of HSI will be amended and restated to read in its entirety as Annex I to the Merger Agreement, which will, as so amended be the Certificate of Incorporation of the Company and (ii) the By-Laws of HSI will be amended and restated to read in their entirety as Annex II to the Merger Agreement, which will, as so amended, be the By-Laws of the Company.
-Such amended and restated Certificate of Incorporation will eliminate both the Class A Common Stock and the Class B Common Stock, providing instead for the authorization of 750,000 shares of Company Common Stock of \$.01 par value per share and 250,000 shares of Preferred Stock of \$.01 par value per share.
+Pursuant to the terms of the Merger Agreement, at the Effective Time of the Merger, the Certificate of Incorporation of HSI will be amended to read in its entirety as Annex I to the Merger Agreement, which will, as so amended be the Certificate of Incorporation of the Company.
+Such amended Certificate of Incorporation will eliminate both the Class A Common Stock and the Class B Common Stock, providing instead for the authorization of 100,000,000 shares of Company Common Stock of \$.01 par value per share.
 Certain additional provisions of the Company's Certificate of Incorporation are described under "Comparison of Stockholder Rights."